Clearing file cache using the Symfony cache:clear command¶

 If you do not specify an environment, by default

 cache:clear will clear the cache for the

 dev environment.
 If you want to clear it for

-In Clustering setup (several web servers), the command to clear file cache needs to be executed on each and every web server!
+In clustering setup (with several web servers), the command to clear file cache needs to be executed on every web server.

-For Cluster setup, the content cache (HTTP Cache and Persistent Cache) must be set up to be shared among the servers.
-And while all relevant cache is cleared for you on repository changes when using the APIs, there might be times where you'll need to clear cache manually:
+For a cluster setup, the Content cache (HTTP cache and Persistence cache) must be set up to be shared among the servers.
+And while all relevant cache is cleared for you on Repository changes when using the APIs, there might be times where you'll need to clear cache manually:

 Web Debug Toolbar¶